runpod/docs/docs/serverless/endpoints/overview.md

 :::note

-**Privacy and Security:** RunPod prioritizes your data's privacy and security.
+**Privacy and security:** RunPod prioritizes your data's privacy and security.
 Inputs and outputs are retained for a maximum of 30 minutes for asynchronous requests and 1 minute for synchronous requests to protect your information.

 :::